amiaopensource/apex_video_kit_docs/digipres_stuff_handout.md

 ## Introduction
 <img src="https://github.com/amiaopensource/apex_video_kit_docs/blob/master/digipres_images/a85.jpg" alt="There is no escape from digital preservation!" width="400">

 Welcome to the world of digital preservation!
+On a long enough timeline there is no escape from dealing with digital files in archival collections.
 Whether you find yourself working with born-digital video content or analog material that has been digitized, understanding the principles of digital preservation is key to maintaining an accessible collection and preserving it over the long-term.
 Digital preservation sometimes requires a different way of thinking that may not seem intuitive to those familiar with preservation practices for analog materials.
 But not to worry, many of the core principles of preserving non-digital materials still apply to digital.

 Institutions that are putting significant amounts of time and money into digitization programs or projects must ensure that the files they receive are well-taken care of.
 Otherwise, those hard-earned files risk becoming inaccessible (and the digitization process was all for naught).
 Unlike analog formats such as film and videotape, digital files will not persist through "benign neglect".
 Data on a hard drive that's left untouched on a shelf for twenty years stands little chance of actually being saved.
 Digital materials require a series of ongoing maintenance activities if they are to persist over time.